rubymonsters/ruby-for-beginners/source/06-built_in_classes/05-hashes.md

 { :one => "eins", :two => "zwei", :three => "drei" }
 { one: "eins", two: "zwei", three: "drei" }
 ```

+Exercises: Now would be a good time to do some of the [exercises on
+arrays](/16-exercises/06-hashes_1.html).